 Yes, in a roundabout sort of way.
 Assuming two schools, you can create two participant accounts and allocate the funds from each going 100% to each school (instead of one account with 50% going to each school).
 Your supporter needs to select the account that donates to the school of choice.
 If you know who those supporters are you can send them the link to the appropriate account.

-If you all want to fundraise together, you may want to create a single fundraising page for your whole family.
-During the registration process, give your family team a name such as The Adams Family.
+If you all want to fundraise together, you can create a single fundraising page for your whole family.
+During the registration process, give your family team a name such as The Jones Family.
 Then register each family member and pay the applicable registration fee for each of them.
 At check-in we will give you a numbered wristband for each participant, and have some additional release forms for you to make sure that we have a record for each participant, and so that we can make sure all of the participants are accounted for by our safety team out on the course.

 Check, yes; cash, not so easy.
 If you prefer to pay by check, submit the online donation form and when you get to the last step, click Pay by Check and follow the instructions.
 Checks should be made payable to 'School Fuel'.
 To pay by cash, follow the same process, but you will need to hand deliver the cash to either your participant or to the School Fuel president, Kathryn Hansen.
 You can email her at to arrange a meeting.